Honeycomb whipray: Taxonomy

 Dutch ichthyologist Pieter Bleeker first referenced the honeycomb whipray as Trygon undulata, in an 1850 list of Javanese fishes.
 Two years later, he formally described the species in the scientific journal Verhandelingen van het Bataviaasch Genootschap van Kunsten en Wetenschappen (Memoirs of the Batavian Society of Arts and Sciences), based on three specimens caught off Jakarta and Semarang.
 Later authors assigned it to the genus Himantura.
 Other common names for this ray include Bleeker's variegate ray and ocellate whipray.

-The reticulate whipray (H. uarnak) and the leopard whipray (H. leoparda) are closely related to the honeycomb whipray.
-The three species are very similar in size, shape, and coloration, which has resulted in a great deal of confusion: H. undulata has often been misidentified as H. uarnak, while many references to "H. undulata" are in fact of H. leoparda, with the synonym H. fava used instead for the real H. undulata.
-The three belong to a larger 'uarnak' species complex that also contains H. astra, H. fai, H. gerrardi, H. jenkinsii, and H. toshi.
+The reticulate whipray (H. uarnak), the leopard whipray (H. leoparda), the fine-spotted leopard whipray (H. tutul), and the Australian whipray (H. australis) are closely related to the honeycomb whipray.
+The five species are very similar in size, shape, and coloration, which has resulted in a great deal of confusion: H. undulata, H. leoparda and H. tutul have often been misidentified as H. uarnak, while many references to "H. undulata" are in fact of H. leoparda, with the synonym H. fava used instead for the real H. undulata.